MicrosoftDocs/defender-docs/defender-for-iot/enterprise-for-iot-get-started.md

 - IoT devices in your network, visible in the Microsoft Defender portal **Device inventory**

-- Access to the Microsoft Defender Portal as a <!-- what is the correct level global or security?-->[Security administrator](/entra/identity/role-based-access-control/permissions-reference#security-administrator)
+- Access to the Microsoft Defender Portal as a [Security administrator](/entra/identity/role-based-access-control/permissions-reference#security-administrator)

 - One of the following licenses:

-    - A Microsoft 365 E5 (ME5) or E5 Security license
+    - A Microsoft 365 E5 (ME5) or E5 Security license.
+Enterprise IoT security is included in this package and needs to be turned on.

-    - Microsoft Defender for Endpoint P2, with an extra, standalone **Microsoft Defender for IoT - EIoT Device License - add-on** license, available for purchase or trial from the Microsoft 365 admin center.
+    - Microsoft Defender for Endpoint P2, with an extra, standalone **Microsoft Defender for IoT - EIoT Device License - add-on** license, available for trial or purchase from the Microsoft 365 admin center.

 ## Add enterprise IoT security in the Microsoft Defender portal

 There are two ways to add enterprise IoT to the Defender portal:

-1. If you're a Microsoft 365 E5 (ME5)/ E5 Security and Defender for Endpoint P2 customer, toggle on support for Enterprise IoT Security in the Defender Portal.
+1. For Microsoft 365 E5 (ME5)/ E5 Security and Defender for Endpoint P2 customers you need to turn on support for Enterprise IoT Security in the Defender Portal.
 For more information, see [turn on enterprise IoT monitoring](#turn-on-enterprise-iot-monitoring).

-1. If you don't have ME5/E5 Security licenses, but you're a Defender for Endpoint customer, start with a free trial or purchase standalone, per-device licenses to gain the same IoT-specific security value.
+1. For a Defender for Endpoint customer, start with a free trial or purchase standalone, per-device licenses to gain the same IoT-specific security value.
 For more information, see [standalone trial license](#standalone-enterprise-iot-trial-license).
+To purchase a license, see [purchase standalone license](#purchase-a-standalone-license).

 ## Turn on enterprise IoT monitoring

-This procedure describes how to turn on enterprise IoT monitoring in Defender portal, and is relevant only for ME5/E5 Security customers.
+This procedure describes how to turn on enterprise IoT monitoring in Defender portal, and is relevant only for ME5/E5 Security and Defender for Endpoint P2 customers.

 If you have extra devices that aren't covered by your ME5/E5 licenses, you can purchase standalone licenses.
 For more information, see [calculate the number of devices for standalone licenses](#calculate-monitored-devices-for-enterprise-iot-monitoring).

 **To turn on enterprise IoT monitoring**:

-1. In [Microsoft Defender portal](https://security.microsoft.com/), select **Settings** > **[Device Discovery](/microsoft-365/security/defender-endpoint/device-discovery)** > **Enterprise IoT**. <!-- does the device discovery need to have a link?-->
+1. In [Microsoft Defender portal](https://security.microsoft.com/), select **Settings** > **[Device Discovery](/microsoft-365/security/defender-endpoint/device-discovery)** > **Enterprise IoT**. <!-- does the device discovery need to have a link?
+LW-->

 > [!NOTE]
 > Ensure you have turned on Device Discovery in **Settings** > **Endpoints** > **Advanced Features**.